adamboerema/common-kotlin-native/README.md

 * Requires Gradle 4.6+
 * Kotlin multiplatform projects are somewhat finnicky to create (especially in AS)
 * No real IDE support yet except for AppCode and CLion or Kotlin Native outside of gradle plugin
+* iOS is unnatural folder structure.
+Has to be created within the root project (/root/ios/project.pbxproj).
+Manual manipulation may be required

+### Gotchas

+* Kotlin Konan plugin defaults to /src/main/kotlin.
+Srcdir will need to be set if this is not the case for the common module.